Pradumnasaraf/open-source-with-pradumna/docs/how-to/adding-issue-template.md

 ---
 sidebar_position: 9
-title: Add an Issue Template
+title: Adding Issue Template
+description: A step-by-step guide to create issue templates in a GitHub repository.
+tags: ["GitHub", "Issue Template"]
+keywords: ["GitHub", "Issue Template"]
+slug: "/how-to/adding-issue-template"
 ---

-# How to create issue templates ?
 An issue template is a template with prepopulated information about how an issue can be mentioned.

 ## Step by step process to create an issue template :